 Aquaplate® steel structure.
 Source: Blue Scope (Australia)

 Aquaplate® steel tanks are more affordable than stainless-steel ones.
 For some, however, the real questions will always be the potential impact of “chemical components” (interior poly-lining).
 It’s true that the polymer film meets quality requirements for the storage of potable water established by relevant agencies of the Australian Government.

-It’s the hard fact that we are living in a more and more polluted world, that new composite materials are eliminating old and proven natural ones.
+It’s the hard fact that we are living in a more and more polluted world, and new composite materials are eliminating old and proven natural ones.
 But it is also true is that consumers are the last to learn the details!